Tenor guitar: Use and performers

-In the early 1930s Selmer Guitars in Paris manufactured four-string guitars based on guitar designs by the Italian luthier Mario Maccaferri that they marketed to banjo players as a second six-string guitar-like instrument.
-The two main four-string Selmer models included a regular tenor guitar with a smaller body and a 23 inch scale length, tuned CGDA, and the Eddie Freeman Special, with a larger body and a longer scale length, using a reentrant CGDA tuning.
-The Eddie Freeman Special had been designed by English tenor banjoist Eddie Freeman to have a better six-string guitar sonority for rhythm guitar work than the normal tenor guitar with its very high A string.
-However, it was still tuned CGDA so that it could still be played by tenor banjoists.
-The Eddie Freeman Special was based on a six-string model and it had a larger six-string body and a six-string scale length of 25.25 inches, rather than the tenor's smaller body and normal 23 inch scale length.
-The CGDA tuning used was re-entrant with the C and D tuned in the same octave and the G and the A tuned in the same octave, lowering the overall tone.
-The tuning and scale length give this very unusual four-string guitar a sonority that is very close to that of the six-string guitar, compared to a regular tenor guitar.
+In the early 1930s Selmer Guitars in Paris manufactured four-string guitars based on guitar designs by the Italian luthier Mario Maccaferri that they marketed to banjo players for use as a second instrument.
+The two main four-string Selmer models were a regular tenor guitar with a smaller body and a 23 inch scale length for standard CGDA tuning, and the Eddie Freeman Special, with a larger body and a longer 25.5-inch scale length, using a reentrant tuning for the A string which was designed by English tenor banjoist Eddie Freeman to have a better six-string guitar sonority for rhythm guitar work than the normal tenor guitar with its high A string while still using the same chord shapes familiar to tenor banjoists.
+Selmer heavily promoted the guitar through Melody Maker and Eddie Freeman even wrote a special tune for it called "In All Sincerity".
+However, the guitar was not commercially successful in the 1930s, and many were subsequently converted to much more valuable six-string models.
+Originals of the Eddie Freeman Special are now very rare and are consequently highly valuable.